Programs Offered

-Disabilities commonly treated with equine therapy include, but are not limited to: Stroke, Autism, Cerebral Palsy, Multiple Sclerosis, Down Syndrome, Muscular Dystrophy, Spina Bifida, Learning or Language Delays, Developmental Delay, Traumatic Brain Injury, Attention Deficit Disorder, Anger Issues, Physical and Mental Abuse, Low Self-Esteem, Speech Delay and Visual or Hearing Impairment.
-All applicants upon approval into the program, are required to have a doctor's referral to participate in any program offered.
+Equine therapy is commonly used to treat a variety of disabilities, including but not limited to Stroke, Autism, Cerebral Palsy, Multiple Sclerosis, Down Syndrome, Muscular Dystrophy, Spina Bifida, Learning or Language Delays, Developmental Delay, Traumatic Brain Injury, Attention Deficit Disorder, Anger Issues, Physical and Mental Abuse, Low Self-Esteem, Speech Delay and Visual or Hearing Impairments.
+All approved applicants must provide a doctor's referral to participate in any of our programs.

 Hippo-therapy